Ben-Bauer-15/notetaking/notes.md

 ### 12/17/18

 Today I worked more on multiplayer modes.
 I implemented a choice between public and private rooms.
 Starting to think I should be focusing more on the front end because the project looks messy right now.
+I also need to modularize the components more for the same reason.